milvus-io/milvus-docs/site/en/quick_start/get_started/create_drop_collection_python.md

    ... }
    ```

-2. Create a collection named `test01`.
+2. Create a collection with a name `test01`.

    ```python
    # Create a collection.